 The green beans here are totally optional, but highly recommended.
 They are in essence, an entirely separate recipe from the salmon, but they cook quickly and easily while the salmon bakes, and they turn this into a complete meal.
 The key to good flavour is letting the melted butter brown slightly in the hot skillet before adding the beans.
 This creates a nice nutty flavour that works wonderfully with the salmon.
 You could also serve this with asparagus or even a good green salad.

-Note: The nutritional information includes both the salmon and the green beans.
+Nutritional information is given for a single serving (1/4 total recipe) and includes both the salmon and the green beans.

 No ingredient pages have been written yet for any of the ingredients in this recipe.
 Like to see one?
 Let me know in the comments below or by email.